denx20/Att-McLSTM/README.md

 * `data`: data analysis and pre-processing
 * `model`: source code
-* `experiment`: comparative experiment and ablation study
+* `experiment`: comparative experiments and ablation study
 * `utils`: some useful scripts for logging and showing demos

 ## Dependencies